 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender (including transgender), sexual orientation, or because a child is adopted or has caring responsibilities.
+Bullying can take many forms (for instance, cyber-bullying via text messages, online gaming or other forms of communication through the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
 It might be motivated by actual differences between children, or perceived differences.